zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 # Following Along

-The repo you just cloned has tagged commits that allow you to automatically get your code to the same point as it would have been after following each step.
-To get to the beginning of this recipe, run this code on your BeagleBone:
+The repo you just cloned has tagged commits that allow you to automatically get your code to the same point as it would have been after following each recipe section.
+Follow these steps BeagleBone to get to the beginning of this recipe:

 Navigate to the folder for the repo you just cloned